Arctic Star Exploration (CVE:ADD) Trading Down 20% – Here’s What Happened

 Arctic Star Exploration Corp.
-(CVE:ADD – Get Free Report)’s stock price traded down 20% on Thursday .
+(CVE:ADD – Get Free Report)’s share price fell 20% during mid-day trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-495,257 shares traded hands during trading, an increase of 185% from the average session volume of 173,920 shares.
+535,257 shares traded hands during trading, an increase of 190% from the average session volume of 184,877 shares.
 The stock had previously closed at C$0.03.

 Arctic Star Exploration Price Performance